z-katas/sysops-squad/README.md

 Migrate **Reporting Shared**, **Expert Reports**, **Ticket Reports** and **Financial Reports** components from monolith to Reports Service.

 - Since no other components in the system depend on the above components, they can be extracted out of the monolith using the *Strangler Fig Pattern.* Refer to Step 6 on how this can be done.
+- Report service need not have a database of its own yet.
+All the information needed for this service to function exists in the monolith.
 - Deploy and test the change in dev environment.
 - Once the changes are stable, deploy the change to production.

 ### Step 11
+Move the foreign key relationships on the customer tables from database layer to code layer.
+Currently,

+- Customer table depends on the Contract, Customer_Survey, Billing and Ticket tables (Move)
+- Customer_Notification table depends on the Customer table.
+(Keep)

+Process:
+- Refer to Step 7 above for example.

+### Step 12
+Move the customer and billing related tables to the customer database.
+They are Customer, Customer_Notification, Contract, Billing, Product, Payment and Payment_Method.

+Process:
+- Refer to Step 8 above for example.

+### Step 13
+Migrate **Support Contract**, **Billing Payment** and **Billing History** components from monolith to Customer Service.

+- Since no other components in the system depend on the above components, they can be extracted out of the monolith using the *Strangler Fig Pattern.* Refer to Step 6 on how this can be done.
+- Deploy and test the change in dev environment.
+- Once the changes are stable, deploy the change to production.

+### Step 14
 Migrate **Customer Profile** component from monolith to Customer Service.

 - Use *Branch by Abstraction pattern* to achieve this.
 Refer to Step 9 above for an example on how to go about doing this.